IDR/idr.openmicroscopy.org/_includes/curation-workflow.md

 #### Clearing the cache

 The IDR makes extensive use of nginx caching for performance reasons.
-When looking at idr-testing, idr-next or idr via the main Web UI, you are primarily using the cache.
+When looking at idr-next or idr via the main Web UI, you are primarily using the cache.
 This means that after each operation modifying one of the Web panels (import, annotation, deletion…), the cache needs to be cleared.
+You don't need to clear the cache on idr-pilot.

 To do this you need to look at the screen or project in the WebUI using the special port 9000.
 First of all in a terminal window type

-    ssh idr-testing.openmicroscopy.org -L 9000:localhost:9000

-or

     ssh idr-next.openmicroscopy.org -L 9000:localhost:9000